supreethmv/Instagram_Bot/README.md

 Instagram bot for Marketing.
 Go to a specific hashtag, like their posts, randomly choose a comment to post.

 Selenium Webdriver is used.
-Download the compatible version of the google chrome driver for your machine and run
+Download the compatible version of the google chrome webdriver(from:https://chromedriver.chromium.org/downloads) for your machine and run

 python extract_links.py hashtag1 hashtag2 hashtag3 ...